cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - All Search List type filters
+ - Footer rework after the all search is done - maybe remove type page links in favor of all search and look at layout
  - Property Change Tracking - Need: Content Format Type, Check Notes/Links
  - Clean up the main window - split out context - consider creating a control?
  - Sorting needs better visual indicators